orescek/simpleCICD/Readme.md

  - 8080
  - 8989
  - 9090

 This setup will not start fully because of this problem.

 # Where was tested
-Tested on Mac Os Sierra and El Capitan!
+:heavy_exclamation_mark: Tested on Mac Os Sierra and El Capitan!  :heavy_exclamation_mark: